ywatanabex/zku-final-project/README.md

 Using this UI, the following procedure is used to calculate the matching.

+1. The organizer start a Matching Event on `start` page and share the generated address to the participants.
-1. Each participant commits their hash of preference ranking on `submit` page.
+2. Each participant commits their hash of preference ranking on `submit` page.
-2. The organizer registers a stable matching on `register` page.
+3. The organizer registers a stable matching on `register` page.
-3. Each participant checks their result on `result` page.
+4. Each participant checks their result on `result` page.

-The state variables of the contract can be reset for the next matching round using `reset` page.

-Currently, the UI is hosted on vercel: https://zku-final-project-8k9hb1l3b-ywatanabex.vercel.app/submit